untisapi/untis4j/README.md

 # Examples

-To get an overview about all classes and methods, read the [docs](https://bytedream.org/docs/untis4j/).

 **Note:** For the `Session.login(...)` method a server and a school name is required.
 To gain these you have to go to [webuntis.com](https://webuntis.com/), type in your school and choose it.
 Then you will be redirected to the untis login page.
 The url of this page is, for example `https://example.webuntis.com/WebUntis/?school=myschool#/basic/main`.
 The server is the beginning of the url `https://example.webuntis.com` and the school name is the parameter after the `?school=`, in this case it is `myschool`